The LearnClash SRS Retention Curve: 3 Stages [2026]

 The 1/3/7/21 schedule on every memory blog is a calendar dressed up as spaced repetition.

-Below: how the curve looks in our data, why we picked 3 stages instead of an interval ladder, what demote-by-one actually means, and three things that surprised us when we plotted the numbers.
+Below: how the curve is shaped, why we picked 3 stages instead of an interval ladder, what demote-by-one actually means, and how the design handles cards that sit at the edge of recall.
 Duel me on memory psychology →

 That matters because a retention curve is only useful if it changes product decisions: it should tell us which cards to show, which cards to retire, and which cards look mastered but are actually stuck in a loop.
 Otherwise it is just a chart.